Ian-Blanshard/MP3-Climbing-Log/README.md

 #### Delete Account Page

-The delete user account page allows user to delete their account removing all their information from the database It also contains explanation that doing so will be permenant and that logged data will not be able to be retreived and password confirmation is required for this step to protect the user.
+The delete user account page allows user to delete their account removing all their information from the database It also contains explanation that doing so will be permanent and that logged data will not be able to be retrieved and password confirmation is required for this step to protect the user.

 ##### Delete account page